The Complete Guide to Getting a Modular Home Loan in 2025

 Lisa, a 30-year-old Florida teacher, faced rejection due to her 580 credit score.
 She paid off $3,000 in credit card debt and disputed a report error, raising her score to 620 in five months.
 An FHA loan with 3.5% down got her a modular home, though PMI added costs.
 “I worked hard to improve my credit, and the FHA loan made it possible,” Lisa says.
 Her home was completed in four months.

-Stay ahead with our guide on 2025 financing changes.
+Stay ahead with our guide on 2025 updates to financing for modular homes.

 Case Study: Emma & James’ Green Loan

-Emma and James, a young Oregon couple, used green financing for their modular home.
+Emma and James, a young Oregon couple, used green-focused financing for their modular home.
 A low appraisal due to rural comps stalled their loan, but their builder provided recent sales data, securing approval.
-The lender’s rebate for energy-efficient features saved $5,000.
-“The green loan made our eco-friendly home affordable,” they say.
-Their home was built in five months.
+Their lender’s rebate for energy-efficient features reduced costs and kept the project on budget.

 What are the top financing options for modular homes in 2025?